wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 ## XBox or Windows?

-FlightSim runs on both XBox X and Windows 10/11.
+Flight Simulator runs on both XBox X and Windows 10/11.

-Windows machines provide more realism (less aliasing), but if you have a "gamer" PC with fast CPU and plenty of drive space, plus a powerful video card.
+Windows machines provide more realism (less aliasing), but you need a "gamer" PC with fast CPU and plenty of drive space, plus a powerful video card.

 Windows machines can produce better sound, if it has a good sound board.

 Windows machines allow use of 3rd-party apps such as DS4Windows & DS5Windows, an open-source gamepad input mapper and virtuals emulator to use a PlayStation controller (DualShock 3/4 and DualSense 5) to mimic an XBox controller on Windows 10/11 PC.

+Windows machines can also play simulators from others, such as:
+   * War Thunder
+   <br /><br />

+Other flight simulators on XBox & XboxOne:
+   * <a target="_blank" href="https://www.amazon.com/Ace-Combat-7-Skies-Xbox-One/dp/B01N372HHW/">Ace Combat 7: Skies Unknown</a> for XBox One.
+   * <a target="_blank" href="https://www.amazon.com/Star-Wars-Squadrons-Xbox-One/dp/B089F8R7SQ/">$4.04 Start Wars: Squadrons - Xbox</a>
+   <br /><br />

 PROTIP: Control support on PC is significantly better than on the Xbox.
 That cinches it for me.
+   * Set custom views by pressing Control button and a number.
+   <br /><br />

 Additional memory can be added to the Xbox but not faster CPU.

-PROTIP: A desktop Windows box enables more customization of components.
+PROTIP: A desktop Windows box can run customization executables.
+   * <a target="_blank" href="https://www.youtube.com/watch?v=uGwTnHV2aUQ">VIDEO</a>: <a target="_blank" href="https://SayIntentions.ai">SayIntentions.ai</a> installs on Windows to use ChatGPT to mimic Air Traffic Control conversations.
+   <br /><br />

 PROTIP: Updates appear at the same time.
 But new Aircraft add-ons appear first on PCs before on Xbox.